brandonmcconnell/diff.email/FUTURE.md

 The MVP captures iCloud session cookies once (after a human approves the initial 2FA SMS) and reuses them for ~90 days.
 For uninterrupted, unattended operation, migrate to an SMS-automation flow using Twilio:

 1. Add a programmable SMS number (Twilio, Vonage, etc.) as a **trusted phone** on the Apple ID.
-2. Update the Playwright login helper to select “Text Message to +<TwilioNumber>”, then poll Twilio’s REST API for the six-digit code:
+2. Update the Playwright login helper to select "Text Message to +<TwilioNumber>", then poll Twilio's REST API for the six-digit code:
    ```ts
    const sms = await pollTwilioCode(env.TWILIO_SID, env.TWILIO_TOKEN, env.TWILIO_NUMBER);
    await page.fill('input[name="code"]', sms);